mieweb/docs/content/functions/encounters/past-medical-history-encounter-section.md

 #### Edit

-* Selecting Edit from the Past Medical History List will call the <em>Edit Condition</em> screen.
+Selecting Edit from the Past Medical History List will call the *Edit Condition* screen.
 This allows the user to edit the condition description and/or attributes of the condition.

-* If a condition is marked as "Yes" to Problem List and "Yes" to Past Medical History, the condition will display in the Problem List Quick List only.
+If a condition is marked as "Yes" to Problem List and "Yes" to Past Medical History, the condition will display in the Problem List Quick List only.

-* Conditions with a Clinic Status of Inactive, Remission or Resolved, will continue to display in the Past Medical History Quick List and display the text "(Inactive)" after the condition name.
+Conditions with a Clinic Status of Inactive, Remission or Resolved, will continue to display in the Past Medical History Quick List and display the text "(Inactive)" after the condition name.

-* Unconfirmed and Refuted conditions will not display in the Past Medical History Quick List.
+Unconfirmed and Refuted conditions will not display in the Past Medical History Quick List.
 The verification status does however display in the encounter documentation, and will be memorialized in the archived encounter and document.

 #### Remove

-* This will call the <em>Remove Condition</em> screen.
+This will call the *Remove Condition* screen.
 This allows users to remove/resolve the condition from the Problem List and Past Medical History Quick Lists.

 #### Move to Problem List

-* When selected, the condition on the Past Medical History Quick List will move to the Problem List Quick List and add the condition to the encounter PMH (left side of the encounter section).
+When selected, the condition on the Past Medical History Quick List will move to the Problem List Quick List and add the condition to the encounter PMH (left side of the encounter section).

 #### Add to PMH

-* Selecting Add to PMH will add the condition to the encounter PMH (left side of the encounter section).
+Selecting Add to PMH will add the condition to the encounter PMH (left side of the encounter section).

 ### Other Problems Quick List